d4nyll/smartscroll/README.md

   * `set` - Use the height and width set by CSS (use this for having different heights for different sections)
 * `autoHash` - (Boolean) Whether the auto-hashing feature is enabled
 * `sectionScroll` - (Boolean) Whether the section-scrolling feature is enabled
+* `initialScroll` - (Boolean) Whether smartscroll should scroll to the position specified by the hash on initial load
+* `keepHistory` - (Boolean) Whether scrolling through different sections will be recorded in the browser's history
 * `sectionWrapperSelector` - (String) The CSS selector for the block element which wraps around your sections
 * `sectionClass` - (String) The class name applied to each section
 * `animationSpeed` - (Integer) Time taken for the scroll animation, in miliseconds